Trocheck, Reimer help Hurricanes blow past Panthers 4-2

 Trocheck, who was traded to Carolina just over a year ago, scored for the fourth time this season against the Panthers.
 Nino Niederreiter, Sebastian Aho and Warren Foegele also had goals for the Hurricanes, who have won eight of 10 home games (8-1-1) this season.

+“We didn’t really have any lulls in the game,” Hurricanes coach Rod Brind’Amour said.
+“I like the fact that we hung in there.
+Didn’t get frustrated, just kept playing.”

 Reimer, who made 21 saves, came to Carolina less two years in ago in a trade from Florida.
-He’s 3-0-0 since then against the Panthers.
+He’s 3-0-0 since against the Panthers.

 MacKenzie Weegar and Mason Marchment scored for Florida, which had a five-game points streak snapped.
 Chris Dreidger made 22 saves for the Panthers.